 15. Invesco Solar ETF (TAN)

-The Invesco Solar ETF is a comprehensive and sustainable fund option that might not be as large as its counterparts, but is much more specific in its focus – and still holds just as much investment power.
+The Invesco Solar ETF is a comprehensive and sustainable fund option that might not be as large as its counterparts but is much more specific in its focus – and still holds just as much investment power.

-Absolutely no forms of sin stocks are seen here: deforestation, the weapons industry, adult entertainment, tobacco, weapons, and other potentially risky stocks are better left to other investors – and here, completely clean.
+No forms of sin stocks are seen here: deforestation, the weapons industry, adult entertainment, tobacco, weapons, and other potentially risky stocks are better left to other investors – and here, completely clean.

 See Related: Best Biofuel Stocks to Buy Today